 8. Classic Winnie the Pooh Wall Art

 Wall art is the easiest way to add to the theme of your nursery.
-There are so many Winnie the Pooh options, but I love the ease of finding printables that you can frame yourself.
+There are so many Winnie the Pooh options, but I love the ease of finding digital downloads that you can frame yourself.

-This group of Winnie the Pooh photos is perfection, because it brings to mind the pages of the classic Winnie the Pooh books.
+This group of adorable Winnie the Pooh photos is perfection because it brings to mind the pages of the classic Winnie the Pooh books, which of course include Christopher Robin and all his friends.

 You can also bring in Winnie the Pooh in baby’s bedding – from baby blankets to Winnie the Pooh crib sheets.